Welcome to Labbed.net

 I've also made a shoot 'em up!
 And I'm working on creating more games, so hopefully there will be more soon.

-If you want to stay updated on what I do, you can follow me on Twitter or Ello.
+If you want to stay updated on what I do, you can follow me on Twitter or Bluesky.

 Latest update: